sigp/lighthouse/book/src/validator-doppelganger.md

     proposer, which is unlikely).

 The loss of rewards and penalties incurred due to the missed duties will be very small in dollar-values.
-Generally, they will equate around one US dollar (at August 2021 figures) or about 2% of daily validator rewards.
+Generally, they will equate to around one US dollar (at August 2021 figures) or about 2% of the reward for one validator for one day.
 Since DP costs so little but can protect a user from slashing, many users will consider this a worthwhile trade-off.

 The 2-3 epochs of missed duties will be incurred whenever the VC is started (e.g., after an update or reboot) or whenever a new validator is added via the [VC HTTP API].